-If you plan on never going off-road, I would still highly recommend doing an off-road course.
+Even if you plan on never racing or going off-road, I would still highly recommend doing an off-road course or a track day.

-There are lots of places that offer beginner off-roading experiences for less than the price of a night out.
+Many places offer beginner experiences for less than the price of a night out.

 With an off-road course, you’ll learn machine control on a level you never thought possible.